Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity

+Our investigations also open up the possibility to include more realistic losses in the setup including propagation losses, divergence, atmospheric attenuation, and other losses.
+In such a situation, one can argue that the chosen reflectivity in our study is actually the effective reflectivity of the target seen by the signal suffering from various losses.
+Although this requires the assumption that all the losses act on the signal coherently, thereby no nontrivial physics emerges and one can map the whole setup with a target having an effective lower reflectivity.
+In the near future, it can be interesting to find whether the effects of such losses on the performance of the illumination process are drastic or not.
 We believe that our analysis provides a consistent way to analyze quantum illumination with non-Gaussian states, especially when imperfections are affecting the process.
 Moreover, our work provides an appropriate platform for classifying Gaussian and non-Gaussian states based on their performance in quantum illumination.